-When you process high numbers of transactions with customers, you may find that their payments do not always equal the entire statement balance.
+When you process many customer transactions, their payments do not always equal the statement balance.
 Applying the transactions in these scenarios can be time-consuming if you have to do it manually.
 The automation from Excel Importer significantly improves productivity.

 You can import the customer remittance and let Excel Importer automatically match the lines to the open customer entries.

 In our process below, we assume you know how to process cash receipts and apply entries using standard Business Central functionality.
 We have included some relevant links here in case you are still getting familiar with this.

 The customer remittance gets imported from the Apply Customer Entries page and can be used either while processing a cash receipt journal or against a posted payment you posted without applying.

 - To apply entries before posting the cash receipt journal, you must enter the cash receipt journal and then choose the Apply Entries action to open the Apply Customer Entries page.

 - If you have already posted the cash receipt journal and did not apply it before posting, you can open the customer ledger entries page for the customer, select the payment and then choose the Apply Entries action to open the Apply Customer Entries page.